tartley/tartley.github.io/posts/us-civics-for-naturalization-quiz.md

 * Vietnam War
 * Persian Gulf War

-During the Cold war, the main concern of the United States was communism.
+During the Cold war, the main concern of the United States was, it says here, communism.
+I'd wonder whether 'mutually assured destruction' might be a contender, but that is not listed as a correct answer.

 ### 21st Century Wars

-11 thus far, including Afghanistan, Libya, Somalia, Syria and Iraq.
+On 11th September 2001, terrorists attacked the United States by crashing commercial passenger airliners into the Pentagon in Virginia near Washington DC, and the twin towers of the World Trade Center, destroying them and killing nearly 3,000 people.

+This atrocity was used as a pretext for the USA's subsequent wars in Afghanistan and Iraq, both of which ended disasterously.
+The USA has also engaged in 9 other wars thus far this century, including Libya, Somalia & Syria.

 # Government